SFDO-Tooling/CumulusCI/docs/robot.md

 file, you can build a library of custom keywords to be shared project-wide with a resource file.

-A resource file is similar to a test case file, except it can\'t contain test cases.
+A resource file is similar to a test case file, except it can't contain test cases.
 Typically, a resource file stores settings that are used by every test in the project, such as defining project-specific variables, or importing project-specific keyword libraries and resource files.

-Let\'s create a resource file that stores the `Create a test Contact` custom keyword, which is currently in the `custom_keyword.robot` test case file defined in [Create Custom Keywords](#create-custom-keywords).
+Let's create a resource file that stores the `Create a test Contact` custom keyword, which is currently in the `custom_keyword.robot` test case file defined in [Create Custom Keywords](#create-custom-keywords).
-There aren\'t any requirements for naming resource files.
+There aren't any requirements for naming resource files.
 However, most teams have standardized creating a resource file named after the project, such as `NPSP.robot` for NPSP.

-For this example, we\'ll stick to this convention and create a file named after your project.
+For this example, we'll stick to this convention and create a file named after your project.
 Save this code in a file named `robot/<ProjectName>/resources/<ProjectName>.robot`.